-If you’re submitting your first dose, once your record of vaccination is in the Ministry’s system, you can book your appointment for your second dose.
+- If you’re submitting your first dose, once your record of vaccination is in Ontario’s Ministry of Health system, you can book your appointment for your second dose.

-If you’re submitting your second dose, once your record of vaccination is in the Ministry’s system, no further action is necessary.
+- If you’re submitting your second dose or both your first and second dose, once your record of vaccination is in Ontario’s Ministry of Health system, no further action is necessary.

-If your first dose of vaccine is not approved in Canada
+If your vaccine receipt is not in English

 Like all vaccines, some people may experience side effects from the COVID-19 vaccine.
 These side effects will likely be mild to moderate and resolve after a few days.
 They include pain at the injection site, headache, fatigue, muscle and joint pain, chills and fever.
 Some of these side effects are part of the body’s response to developing immunity.